 ● Large observation platforms are ideal for photography.

-● Snack-stands, souvenirs, and shaded resting spots.
+● Snack stands, souvenirs, and shaded resting spots.

 ● The possibility of being easily reached by taxis, bikes and tour vehicles.

 The climate is calm, and it is a cool relief after the busy beachfront of Pattaya.
-The picturesque landscape will leave unforgettable impressions, whether you pay a stop to take a picture in a hurry or for a stroll.
+The picturesque landscape will leave unforgettable impressions, whether you stop to take a picture in a hurry or for a stroll.

-● Opening Hours: Open 24 hours
+● Opening Hours: Open 24 hours, though evening and sunset hours are the most popular and well-lit.

 ● Recommended Time: 30 min-1 hour.